Kingdom of Nagpur

-The Kingdom of Nagpur was an Indian kingdom in the 18th and 19th centuries.
-It came under the rule of the Marathas of the Bhonsle dynasty in the mid-18th century and became part of the Maratha Empire.
+The Kingdom of Nagpur was a kingdom within the Maratha Empire in the 18th and 19th centuries.
+It was ruled by the Maratha Bhonsle dynasty in the mid-18th century.
 The city of Nagpur was the capital of the state.

 After the Third Anglo-Maratha War, it became a princely state of the British Empire in 1818, and was annexed to British India in 1853 becoming Nagpur Province.

 History

 Gond kingdom

 The historical record of the Nagpur kingdom begins in the early 18th century, when it formed part of the Gond Kingdom of Deogarh.
-Bakht Buland Shah, the ruler of Deogharh, visited Delhi and afterwards was determined to encourage the development of his own kingdom.
+Bakht Buland Shah, the ruler of Deogarh, visited Delhi and afterwards was determined to encourage the development of his own kingdom.
 To this end he invited Hindu and Muslim artisans and cultivators to settle in the plains country, and founded the city of Nagpur.
 His successor, Chand Sultan, continued the development of the country, and moved his capital to Nagpur.
 After the death of Chand Sultan, the Bhonsles took over the control of the kingdom.

 After Chand Sultan's death in 1739, there were quarrels over the succession, leading to the throne being usurped by Wali Shah, an illegitimate son of Bakht Buland Shah.
 Chand Sultan's widow invoked the aid of the Maratha leader Raghuji Bhonsle of Berar in the interest of her sons Akbar Shah and Burhan Shah.
 Wali Shah was put to death and the rightful heirs placed on the throne.
 Raghoji I Bhonsle was sent back to Berar with a plentiful bounty for his aid.
 The Maratha general judged that Nagpur must be a plentiful and rich country by the magnificence of his reward.

 However, dissensions continued between the brothers and once again, the elder brother Burhan Shah requested the aid of Raghuji Bhonsla.
 Akbar Shah was driven into exile and finally poisoned at Hyderabad.
 However this time, Ragoji Bhonsle did not have the heart to leave such a plentiful and rich country, with it being within his grasp.
 He declared himself 'protector' of the Gond king.
 Thus in 1743, Burhan Shah was practically made a state pensionary, with real power being in the hands of the Maratha ruler.
 After this event the history of the Gond kingdom of Deogarh is not recorded.
 A series of Maratha rulers came to power following the fall of the Gonds from the throne of Nagpur, starting with Raghoji Bhonsle.

-Kunbi Maratha Bhonsle kingdom
+Maratha Bhonsle kingdom

 Raghoji I Bhonsle (1739–1755)

-Bold and decisive in action, Raghoji was the archetype of a Kunbi Origin Maratha leader; he saw in the troubles of other states an opening for his own ambition, and did not even require a pretext for plunder and invasion.
+Bold and decisive in action, Raghoji was the archetype of a Maratha leader; he saw in the troubles of other states an opening for his own ambition, and did not even require a pretext for plunder and invasion.
 Twice his armies invaded Bengal, and he obtained the cession of Cuttack.
 Chanda, Chhattisgarh, and Sambalpur were added to his dominions between 1745 and 1755, the year of his death.